dhruvp/math-blog/_posts/2015-02-23-mailchimip-clojure.md

 Reagent wraps the React.js library and provides a neat Clojurescript interface to it.
 This is my first time using it and it's been very simple to pick up and use.

-## Can we write something already? ##
+## Understanding the basic setup ##

-Why of course.
 Let's get started then.
+We're going to first look at some of the scaffolding code and understand at a high level what's going on.
 The code is in this [repo](https://github.com/dhruvp/mailchimp-form-cljs) for following along.

 Open up the core.cljs file in ```src/cljs/<your-project>/core.cljs``` in emacs or your favorite editor.